Queensland Conveyancing FAQ

 Around 50 protesters showed up a couple weeks ago – some dressed as clowns – to oppose a proposed development plan in Wynnum.

-That plan is what’s called a Centre Renewal Plan, which would allow higher-density development around the local hub – things like taller buildings, more housing and more activity in the area.
+That plan is what’s called a Centre Renewal Plan.
+It would allow higher-density development around the local hub – things like taller buildings, more housing and more activity in the area.

 Some locals support it, saying it will revitalise Wynnum and help with housing supply.